Overview of jQuery Ajax Methods

 This method loads json data from the server through the GET HTTP Request.

-- url – it is the string that contains url through which data is sent.
+- url – The string containing url through which data is sent.

-- Data – This is the optional parameter that contains the key and value pair sent to the server.
+- Data – This optional parameter contains the key and value pair sent to the server.

 Example: